9aditya9/HackPrinceton21/ML-Model/TensorFlowDeepLearning/README.md

 Runefile.yml declares how the machine learning pipeline is configured.

-One built using `rune build Runefile.yml` we can test our model that in this case will be via the command:
+Once  `Runefile.yml` is built using `rune build Runefile.yml`, we can test our model.

+In this case we tried the following:

 ```
 rune run stroke_tflite_models.rune --raw ../../dataset/healthcare-dataset-stroke-data.csv